garysweaver/irie/README.md

 But, if you can make Rack respond a little better for some errors, that's great.

+To let all errors and exceptions fall out of restful_json action methods so that they will all be handled (without `error_data` in response) in the same way as routing, missing action, and other errors caught by Rack, just use:

+    RestfulJson.configure do
+      self.rescue_handlers = []
+    end

 #### Controller Error Handling Configuration

 The default configuration will rescue StandardError in each action method and will render as 404 for ActiveRecord::RecordNotFound or 500 for all other StandardError (and ancestors, like a normal rescue).